mongodb/mongo-php-driver/CONTRIBUTING.md

 make clean > /dev/null && make all > /dev/null && make install
 ```

+## Generating arginfo from stub files

+Arginfo structures are generated from stub files using the `gen_stub.php`
+file.
+Note that this requires `phpize` to be run for PHP 8.2 to make use
+of all features.
+After changing a stub file, run `./build/gen_stub.php`
+to regenerate the corresponding arginfo files and commit the results.

 ## Testing

 The extension's test use the PHPT format from PHP internals.
 This format is